PPG1000H: Governance and Institutions

 It is taught in two concurrent sections, by two instructors.

 Fall (1st year)

 Required of all first year students.
-(All 4 sections of this course will be offered in the Fall term, and students will be graded individually by the instructors in each part of the course.)
+(Both sections of this course will be offered in the Fall term, and students will be graded individually by the instructors in each part of the course.)